-Gift of Life Family House, once affectionately referred to by friends as Howie’s House, is the fulfillment of Howard Nathan’s 20-year dream for a special “home away from home” for transplant patients and their families.
+Gift of Life Family House is the fulfillment of Howard Nathan’s 20-year dream for a special “home away from home” for transplant patients and their families.

 In 1991, Howard was already a leader in the field of organ donation and transplantation when he personally experienced the challenges of his sister Martha’s need for a liver transplant.
 He witnessed the generosity of a family who said “yes” to donation so that Martha could have a second chance at life.
 This personal experience provided a deeper understanding of the obstacles that families encounter when traveling to an unfamiliar setting, often without any caregiver support.
 Through Howard’s compassion and steadfast belief in the benefits of providing a homelike environment to support families of transplant patients undergoing treatment, he inspired his fellow board members, donor families, contributors, management team and staff to take action and meet this compelling need — and in the summer of 2011 Gift of Life Family House opened.